-AIIB has categorized the APRRP as "Category B" in terms of the risks associated with the environmental and social impacts; the expected impacts are limited, of short term and entirely reversible.
+AIIB has categorized the APUWSSMIP as "Category A" in terms of the risks associated with the environmental and social impacts; the expected impacts are limited, of short term and entirely reversible.
 As required by the Environment and Social Framework of AIIB, the ESS-1 (Environmental and Social Assessment and Management) is applicable.
-Since the project does not involve any land acquisition or displacement of population, ESS-2 (Involuntary Resettlement) is not applicable.
-The project will be executed State-wide including districts having sizeable Schedule Tribe population.
-Hence, ESS-3 (Tribal Population) is applicable since about 4% of the project roads passes through districts having sizeable tribal populations (indigenous) or Scheduled Tribes (ST).
+Since the project does may not involve land acquisition or displacement of population, ESS-2 (Involuntary Resettlement) is not applicable.
+The project will be executed in 13 districts including those having sizeable Schedule Tribes (indigenous) population.
+Hence, ESS-3 (Tribal Population) is applicable.
 ESS-3 aims at designing and implementing projects in a way that fosters full respect for Tribal People's identity, dignity, human rights, economies and cultures, as defined by the Tribal Population themselves, so that they: